alrochas1/ros_paparazzi/README.md

 Currently, there are two working buttons
 - The Send Waypoint button will send the waypoint coordinates indicated above itself.
 - The Request HOME will reset the coordinates origin
-- The Connect Raspberry will launch the node in the Raspberry (not working)
+- The Connect Raspberry will launch the node in the Raspberry (not working, probably unnecesary)

 ## The Simulator